fruitcake/php-cors/README.md

 [W3C Recommendation]: http://www.w3.org/TR/cors/

-> Note: This is a standalone fork of https://github.com/asm89/stack-cors
+> Note: This is a standalone fork of https://github.com/asm89/stack-cors and is compatible with the options for CorsService.
 ## Installation

 Require `fruitcake/php-cors` using composer.